ajtoussaint/ajtoussaint/README.md

 - 🌱 I’m currently learning **nginx servers**

-- 🤝 I’m looking for help with **finding a full time job as a software engineer**
+- 🤝 I’m looking for help with **finding a full time position as a software engineer**

 - 📫 How to reach me **ajtoussaint217@gmail.com**